DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Well then I'll speak the latter.
 Please listen to it with the same <span title="jp. そのつもりで - I'm not sure how to express it correctly">attitude</span>."

 He gave a silent nod to Rinne.
-And meanwhile both Saki and Ashlan, who have been behind him, wore a pretty pale expression which felt like "We don't care if you think it is a lie"
+And meanwhile both Saki and Ashlan, who have been behind him, wore a pretty pale expression which felt like "Don't even think about lying!"
-_TL TODO:_ Not sure how to express `噓と思われても知らないからな`

 "I <span title="Yes, he doesn't say that he is from it, but rather than he knows it.">know</span> a different world."

 "...Hm?"

 "Where humans won Five Races Great War, other races have been successfully sealed away.
-And humans enjoyed life peaceful world.
+And humans enjoyed life in a peaceful world.
 I'm from that world."

 Top brass at round table fell into silence.
 What is youngster saying?
-Under odds glances, Kai remove Drake Nail magazine and took out bullets from it.
+Under odds glances, Kai removed Drake Nail magazine and took out bullets from it.

 "In world that I know Great War ended hundred years ago.
 This bayonet is latest anti non-humans weapon, built based on Great War records.